 - Store 3 months of food for each person in your household.
 This should get you through two waves of flu.

 - Store medications for pain, fever, diarrhea, vomiting, and respiratory infections as well as medical supplies and learn how to use them.
+Even items as simple as over the counter pain relievers can be hard to find during a pandemic.

 - Keep extra prescription medications stored.